circonus-labs/circonus-gometrics/OPTIONS.md

    * `cfg.Debug` - a boolean true|false.
 * At a minimum, one of either `API.TokenKey` or `Check.SubmissionURL` is **required** for cgm to function.
 * Check management can be disabled by providing a `Check.SubmissionURL` without an `API.TokenKey`.
 Note: the supplied URL needs to be http or the broker needs to be running with a cert which can be verified.
 Otherwise, the `API.TokenKey` will be required to retrieve the correct CA certificate to validate the broker's cert for the SSL connection.
 * A note on `Check.InstanceID`, the instance id is used to consistently identify a check.
 The display name can be changed in the UI.
 The hostname may be ephemeral.
 For metric continuity, the instance id is used to locate existing checks.
 Since the check.target is never actually used by an httptrap check it is more decorative than functional, a valid FQDN is not required for an httptrap check.target.
-But, using instance id as the target can pollute the Host list in the UI.
+But, using instance id as the target can pollute the Host list in the UI with host:application specific entries.